 If you’re a teen, you’re probably experiencing stress.
 And is it any wonder?
 You’re juggling schoolwork, friendships, and countless other activities.
 You get endless messages every day—texts from your friends, advice from your family and teachers, images from television, social media, and advertising about who you could and should be.
 Sometimes you just need a place to unwind and be yourself!

 Worrywarts are characterized by chronic anxiety, enslavement to out-of-control thoughts, and haranguing themselves to a degree that triggers FUD — fear, uncertainty, and doubt.
 Smart worriers take control of their worry by creating a time and place to do the work of worry, objectively studying their behavior to better understand how to worry effectively, and practicing flexible thinking rather than rut thinking.
 Smart worriers look for solutions, including partial solutions, and accept what can’t be changed, challenge their worries, practice making under-reactive statements that defuse anxiety rather than fuel it.
-The Worrywart’s Companion offers a smorgasbord of tools to help readers become smart worriers, including deep breathing and muscles relaxing exercises, practicing deliberate belly laughing, saying a prayer, doing a good deed, taking a walk, rocking oneself, counting details to keep one’s mind off of the worry, and more.
+The Worrywart's Companion: Twenty-One Ways to Soothe Yourself and Worry Smart offers a smorgasbord of tools to help readers become smart worriers, including deep breathing and muscles relaxing exercises, practicing deliberate belly laughing, saying a prayer, doing a good deed, taking a walk, rocking oneself, counting details to keep one’s mind off of the worry, and more.
 When smart worriers finish the work of worry, they purposefully soothe themselves so that they can move on to other activities.
 The Worrywart’s Companion helps disquieted readers integrate soothing activities into their daily lives to keep worry-provoking anxiety in check.

 If you struggle with negative thoughts and emotions, you should know that your pain is real.
 No one should try to diminish it.
 Sometimes stuff really does suck and we have to acknowledge it.
 Worry, sadness, loneliness, anger, and shame are big and important, but they can also get in the way of what really matters.
 What if, instead of fighting your pain, you realized what really matters to you—and put those things first in life?
 If you did that, maybe your pain wouldn’t feel so big anymore.
 Isn’t it worth a try?